lemniscus/osmf-verify-contributor/README.md

 1. In CiviCRM, go to Administer > System Settings > OAuth.
 2. In the list of providers, click on OpenStreetMap.
 3. Follow the instructions on the screen.
    1. Copy the "Redirect URI" given in the instructions.
+It will be used in the next step.
    2. Follow instructions on the OpenStreetMap Wiki under ["OAuth 2.0: Registering your application as OAuth 2.0 consumer"](https://wiki.openstreetmap.org/wiki/OAuth#Registering_your_application_as_OAuth_2.0_consumer).
    Paste this redirect URI into the registration form on openstreetmap.org: